- Fortymile caribou winter threshold hunt

 Harvest management plan

-In the spirit of co-management, we developed this harvest opportunity It stems from the Fortymile caribou harvest management plan.
+We developed this harvest opportunity in the spirit of co-management.
+It comes from the Fortymile Caribou Harvest Management Plan.
 The Tr’ondëk Hwëch’in and the Government of Yukon signed the plan on December 3, 2020.
-It guides licensed and subsistence harvest and management of the herd moving forward.
+This plan guides licensed and subsistence harvest and management of the herd moving forward.

 What are the Game Management Subzones?